dlebansais/PgBreeder-Disclosed/README.md

 ### Pets tab

 This tab displays the genome of the currently selected pet.
 Double-click a gene to change how it modifies traits (if applicable).
-Once done, you can export this information in a text file with the Export button.
+Once done, you can export this information in a text file with the **Genome** button.
 Conversely, you can import what others have found and this new information will appear in tooltips.

 The *best pairing mate* is a suggestion, based on genes of pets of the opposite sex that are in stables and not busy, of the best pet to mate with for the purpose of obtaining recessive genes.